-Contact Brant is funded by the Ministry of Children and Youth Services, and the Ministry of Community and Social Services as the Brant Access agency for children and youth services, as well as the Lead Service Coordination Agency.
+Contact Brant is funded by the Ministry of Children, Community and Social Services as the Brant Access agency for children and youth services, as well as the Lead Service Coordination Agency.

 Contact Brant’s Services: